Maryland Counseling License Requirements

 What is the minimum degree requirement for substance abuse counselors in Maryland?

 Prospective substance abuse counselors have many options in the state.
-While it is possible to get an entry-level job in the field without a degree (under ADT status), an associate’s degree in counseling is required for the lowest alcohol and drug counselor credential, the CSC-AD, but CSC-ADs must work under supervision.
-To be able to practice substance abuse counseling independently (not under supervision), the minimum degree you will need to have is a bachelor’s degree in counseling, which will qualify you to become a CAC-AD.
+While it is possible to get an entry-level job in the field without a degree (under ADT status), an associate’s degree in counseling is required for the lowest alcohol and drug counselor credential (CSC-AD), but CSC-ADs must work under supervision.
+To be able to practice substance abuse counseling independently (not under supervision), the minimum degree you will need is a bachelor’s degree in counseling, which will qualify you to become a CAC-AD.
 For full clinical status as an LCADC, a master’s or doctoral degree in counseling is required.

 What are the top-paying counselor jobs in Maryland?

-According to the BLS, the highest-earning practice area in Maryland includes educational, guidance, school, and vocational counselors, who earn an average of $65,910 per year.3
+According to the BLS, the counselors earning the highest average annual salaries in Maryland work as educational, guidance, and career counselors and advisors and earn an average of $72,730 per year.3

 Do I need a degree to become a professional counselor in Maryland?

-Most of the types of counseling careers discussed on this page do require a graduate degree.
-The only exception is substance abuse counseling, which offers one credential to those with associate’s degrees and another to those with bachelor’s degrees.
+Most of the counseling careers discussed on this page do require a graduate degree.
+The only exception is substance abuse counseling, which offers alternative credentials to those with associate’s or bachelor’s degrees.
 To work independently as an alcohol and drug counselor, though, you will need a bachelor’s degree or master’s degree in counseling.

 What are the fastest-growing practice areas of counseling in Maryland?

-According to Projections Central, mental health counselors can expect the fastest growth through 2026, with a 20.8% increase expected based on a total of 570 new jobs expected to be added.6 The next fastest-growing practice area is expected to be substance abuse and behavioral health counseling at 16.4% growth projected, which could result in approximately 420 new jobs through 2026 in addition to replacements.6
+According to Projections Central, substance abuse, behavioral disorder, and mental health counselors can expect the fastest growth through 2030, with a 23.3% increase expected based on a total of 1,470 new jobs expected to be added between 2020 and 2030.6 The next fastest-growing practice area is expected to be rehabilitation counseling at 22.1% growth projected, which could result in approximately 570 new jobs through 2030 in addition to replacements.6